 - 1. Each individual partner is responsible for their own (meta) data collection, storage, back up and security. - 2.
 In the event that hardware used to store PD-MitoQUANT data is lost/stolen, this information has to be detailed to the partners' local Data Protection officer (DPO) and the PD-MitoQUANT Project manager within 48-72 hours. - 3.
-Research Data must be encrypted prior to transfer to other partners. - 4.
-Encrypted research data must be uploaded for a temporary period (7 days maximum) to the MitoQUANT PD Sharepoint Data Sharing folder.
+Research Data is encrypted by Microsoft servers upon uploading to the SharePoint site. - 4.
+Data must be uploaded for a temporary period (7 days maximum) to the MitoQUANT PD Sharepoint Data Sharing folder.
 The sending partner must contact the intended recipient through email and include the RCSI Data Manager in correspondence. - 5.
 The recipient partner has a total of 7 days to download and delete the file of interest from the Sharepoint platform. - 6.
 If this data has not been removed after a period of 7 days from the initial posting, then the Data Manager (RCSI) is responsible for removal of this file from its temporary storage location.
 This routine maintenance of the Sharepoint Data Sharing folder is to ensure efficient and appropriate use of this sharing platform. - 7.
-In the event that data needing to be transferred are in excess of 1GB please do not use the Sharepoint facility to share data.
-Please contact the RCSI Data Manager who will coordinate large file transfer with the support of Dr. Jonathan Melin, UCB (Sharepoint Host Coordinator)
+In the event that data needing to be transferred are in excess of 5 GB, the purpose-built RCSI storage and sharing platform should be used, as detailed above.